forsyde/aesa-radar/docs/text/25_AtomSimulation.md

 In @fig:aesa-odata-atom a cube consisting of 8 beam (Doppler $\times$ range) matrices from the AESA signal processing output is shown.
-We can see the 13 objects detected with different intensities accros the 8 beams.
+We can see the 13 objects detected with different intensities across the 8 beams.
 As they are all positioned at approximately the same angle relative to the antenna (i.e. $\frac{\pi}{3} + 2(\pi-\frac{2\pi}{3})/7$) we can see the maximum correlation values are reflected in beam 2.